-Impacts (Please tick or specify) Positive Negative Both х Impacts identified Supporting evidence How will you maxing positive/minimise negative impacts? wne n will this be emented by?
-Owner + Extra care settings will allow for the flexible use of facilities (including food provision) to allow for the flexible use of facilities (including As part of contract management, extra settings will need to demonstrate that the responsive to the div care lifes According According Care oing during the pan of the pan of the parmodation with strategy.
-The commissioning team are leading on the tenders for new accommodate a range of religions and beliefs expectations are set in tender processes regarding anti-discriminatory practice needs of residents in the use of communal facilities, and provide a range of activities and (through kitchen facilities) appropriate food options. extra care developments, and engagement with providers of extra care settings while they are in the process of being built 7 - Risk of discrimination due to lack of awareness and training of people working at new extra care settings, reflecting what could be experienced elsewhere Ongoing challenge in combating racism and discrimination within society, including in the delivery of care and support Extra care operators and support providers will be expected to be responsive to the needs of people regardless of religion or belief (including lack of belief), and support them without discrimination and ensure staff are appropriately trained.
+Impacts (Please tick or specify) Positive Negative Both х Impacts identified Supporting evidence How will you maxing positive/minimise negative impacts? wnen will this be mented by?
+Owner + Extra care settings will allow for the flexible use of facilities (including food provision) to ngs will ble use ding The design requirements documentation used in extra care tenders require flexible spaces to be an integral part of any extra care As part of contract management, extra settings will need to demonstrate that the responsive to the div care lifespa Accon ey are Care S ing during the an of the nmodation with Strategy.
+The commissioning team are leading on the tenders for new accommodate a range of religions and beliefs expectations are set in tender processes regarding antidiscriminatory practice needs of residents in the use of communal facilities, and provide a range of activities and (through kitchen facilities) appropriate food options. extra care developments, and engagement with providers of extra care settings while they are in the process of being built 7 170 - Risk of discrimination due to lack of awareness and training of people working at new extra care settings, reflecting what could be experienced elsewhere Ongoing challenge in combating racism and discrimination within society, including in the delivery of care and support Extra care operators and support providers will be expected to be responsive to the needs of people regardless of religion or belief (including lack of belief), and support them without discrimination and ensure staff are appropriately trained.
 On-going during the lifespan of the Accommodation with Care Strategy.
 The commissioning team are leading on the tenders for new extra care developments (including housing management) and associated care contracts, and staff training delivery will be monitored over the life of these contracts.